Travel Nurse Frequently Asked Questions (FAQ)

 Will I receive travel pay, bonuses, healthcare benefits, 401k?

 Agency recruiters are the best resource to learn about benefits offered and if there is any effect on the payment package if benefits are selected.
 Travelers are generally reimbursed up to a certain maximum.
 Every staffing agency has different benefits available.
-Understanding the bill rate and how it effects your pay is very important.
+Understanding the bill rate and how it affects your pay is very important.
 Some agencies offer 401K to their travelers.

 Will I receive continuing education?